albertwujj/albertwujj.github.io/_posts/2019-04-10-In-Depth: Explaining OpenAI's GPT-2.md

 ![](https://cdn-images-1.medium.com/max/1600/1*Ji79bZ3KqpMAjZ9Txv4q8Q.png)The GPT architecture, from the GPT paper

 Now, to the actual use of the model.
 We specified that each element in the input/output sequences is a vector representing a word.
 The proper natural language processing terminology for this vector is ‘a word embedding’.
 This is a good topic to read about if you are unfamiliar.
 To clarify, however — besides in the initial input sequence, each vector is not the exact embedding for a specific word.
-Rather, you can measure its similarity to a word by measuring the similarity between the vectors.
-You can then perform a sampling for a specific word using similarities as probabilities.
+Rather, you can measure the vector's similarity to specific word embeddings.
+You can then sample a specific word based on the similarities.

 So, the decoder takes a sequence of word embeddings as input, and produces a sequence of word embeddings as output.
 You can then use sampling techniques to transform the embedding sequence into actual text outputs.
 But how is the model trained?